What Are Derogatory Marks and How Do I Remove Them?

 7. Bankruptcy

-Bankruptcy is a process undertaken in federal court to resolve a borrower’s debts and give them a clean slate, but it isn’t without consequences.
+Bankruptcy is a process undertaken in federal court to resolve a borrower’s debts and provide debt relief under federal law, but it isn’t without consequences.
 Bankruptcy can give a borrower, whether it’s an individual or a business, a chance to be free of debt.

 Settling a debt will get a creditor off your back and resolve the debt, but it will still affect your credit score.
 This is because your credit report will reflect that you paid less than the full amount.